Zeindelf/vtex-shelf-properties/README.md

   window.console.log(ev);
 });

-// If not provide, the default event name is:
+// If this method is not provide, the default event name is:
 $(document).on('requestEnd.vtexShelfProperties', function(ev) {
   window.console.log(ev);
 });
 ```

 ### vtexShelfProperties.setShelfContainer(shelfClass)